Chambar: Ethnicity

-There are many castes living in the city chambar including Kumbhar, Memon, Laghari, Khatti, Punjabi, Brohi, Samoo, Pathan, Noondani, Hindus which are basically Maheshwaris and Lohanas.
-Maheshwaris includes Rathi, Dewani and Satgur out of which Dewanis are to be well knowned by educational background.
+There are many castes living in the city chambar including, Muhajir (Basically originated from India and caste may be divided in and as, Rao, Rana, Qureshi, Siddiqui, Fateh Puri) these are among the major inhabitants in the city, Furthermore, Kumbhar, Memon, Laghari, Khatti, Punjabi, Brohi, Samoo, Pathan, Noondani, Hindus which are basically Maheshwaris and Lohanas.
+Maheshwaris includes Rathi, Dewani.

 Religion

 Most of the population of Chambar belongs to religion Islam and minority of the population belongs to Hinduism and Christianity.

 Transportation

 There is not any airport or railway station system in the city.
 There is only one route by road which is known as Chamber Road; it connects Tando-Allahyar with Badin and many other cities of Sindh.